 In June 2010, the Maryland State Board of Education adopted regulations requiring local school systems to implement a program of instruction in personal financial literacy education for all students at the elementary, middle and high school learning levels effective September 2011 (Code of Maryland Regulations ([COMAR] 13A.04.06).
 According to the regulations, "each local school system shall provide personal financial literacy curriculum documents for the elementary and secondary schools under its jurisdiction that include and align with the State curriculum as developed by the Maryland State Department of Education in collaboration with local school systems."
-In September 2011, local school system superintendents completed the initial certification process to the state superintendent of schools.
-They are required to repeat the certification process every five years.
+The certification process began in 2011 when the regulation initially went into effect.
+In 2016, local school system superintendents once again certified the financial literacy program of instruction.